daac-tools/find-simdoc/README.md

 since last august smart has been leading talks to open up japan to purchases of more u . s .- made automotive parts . the resulting association will operate under the name of charter and will be based in bristol .
 ```

+Fully-duplicate documents in `reuters.txt` are removed because they are noisy in evaluation of similarity searches.
+To do this, the output lines are shuffled, and your file will not be the identical to the example.

 ### 2. Finding all pairs of similar documents